Information on the Healthcare System for Expatriates Living in Ukraine

 As per Ukrainian law, expats must have a medical insurance policy while residing in the country.
 This law is also applicable for people traveling to Ukraine for education, vacation, and all other purposes.
 Expats can get assistance from several insurance experts to complete various official procedures that are related to obtaining a health insurance policy in the nation.
 There is a huge difference between the rural and urban areas in terms of quality and accessibility of healthcare.
 So, opting for an international health insurance plan that also covers medical evacuation is always advisable.

-If you have decided to move to Ukraine as an expat, you can also contact the experts at Expat Financial and get the required guidance related to international insurance.
+If you have decided to move to Ukraine as an expat, you can also contact the experts at Expat Financial and get the required guidance related to international health insurance.
 Go for a comprehensive global medical coverage that covers your loved ones as well.
 You can choose an international health plan from Cigna Global that assists even if you are traveling to another country for work or business.
 Expatriates can also purchase a plan offered by Allianz Care and enjoy a hassle-free and memorable stay in Ukraine.